cslamar/audiobooker/README.md

 ### Other bits

-Automatic cover art will be applied if one of the following files are found in the media root: `cover.jpg`, `cover.png`, `folder.jpg`, `folder.png`
+* Automatic cover art will be applied if one of the following files are found in the media root: `cover.jpg`, `cover.png`, `folder.jpg`, `folder.png`
+* Automatic description metadata will be applied if one of the following files are found in the media root: `description.txt` or `comment.txt`

 ## Inspiration and Special Thanks